 When to use pull ups instead of diapers

 The right time to start using pull ups is when you start potty training the little one and during night time training.
 The night time pull ups tend to be more absorbent so as to prevent leaks.
-It is easy for kids to pull them down to do their business and pull them back up with little assistance from you.
+Pull ups also come in handy when potty regression occurs because they make it easy for kids to pull them down to do their business and pull them back up with little assistance from you.

 - Elastic waist band

 - Disposable; hence good for traveling